Golden Saffron and Ginger Aromatic Fried Rice

 If your rice is clumping together instead of staying separate: Make sure you're using day-old rice that's been chilled overnight.
 Fresh rice has too much moisture and will steam instead of fry.
 Also increase your heat slightly—the pan needs to be hot enough (around 375°F / 190°C) to evaporate moisture quickly and crisp the grains.

-If the rice is sticking to your non-stick pan: Add another teaspoon of ghee and increase the heat slightly.
+If the rice is sticking to your non-stick pan: Add another teaspoon of ghee or chili oil and increase the heat slightly.
 The rice needs enough fat to coat every grain and high enough heat to create that crispy exterior.
 Keep the rice moving constantly with your spatula to prevent it from sitting in one spot too long.

 If you want extra texture and crunch: Garnish with toasted almond slivers or crispy fried shallots just before serving.
 Toast the almonds in a dry pan for 2-3 minutes until golden and fragrant.
 This adds a 'shatter factor' that contrasts beautifully with the fluffy rice.